Founder & CEO

-Formerly, Sarah launched and led TFA’s National AAPI Community Alliances.
+Formerly, Sarah was the Founding Head of TFA’s National AAPI Community Alliances.
 She was responsible for cultivating and building relationships with external grassroots and grasstops organizations, influencers, and media committed to strengthening Asian American, Native Hawaiian, and Pacific Islander educators, students, and their communities.
-In 2018, the TFA’s AAPI Alliances through Sarah's leadership, advocacy, and partnership building was awarded the Leadership Education for Asian Pacific's (LEAP) Community Award.
-She also managed Teach For America’s DACA Initiative team supporting and working alongside over 240 DACAmented teachers and educators.
+In 2018, TFA’s AAPI Alliances through Sarah's leadership, advocacy, and partnership building was awarded the Leadership Education for Asian Pacific's (LEAP) Community Award.

-Prior to joining TFA, Sarah was the senior director of programs and student affairs at the Gates Millennium Scholars (GMS) Program and the Asian and Pacific Islander American Scholarship Fund (APIASF) in Washington, DC.
-She oversaw the strategic development and implementation of academic support, leadership development, and community-building programs for 16,000+ recipients of the GMS and APIASF scholarship awards.
-In this capacity, Sarah partnered with the United Negro College Fund, Hispanic Scholarship Fund, American Indian Graduate Center, the National Commission on Asian American and Pacific Islander Research in Education, the White House Initiative on Asian American and Pacific Islanders, and many other community organizations committed to educational equity and racial justice.
+Prior to joining TFA, Sarah was the Senior Director of Programs and Student Affairs at the Gates Millennium Scholars (GMS) Program and the Asian & Pacific Islander American Scholarship Fund (APIASF; now known as APIA Scholars) in Washington, DC.
+She oversaw the strategic development and implementation of academic support, leadership development, and community-building programs for 16K+ recipients of the GMS and APIASF scholarship awards.